AmolKulkarni00/M1_Calculator_Project/1_Requirements/README.md

 ### HOW -
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-By clearly knowing what values or calculations to be done and entering them accurately leading to operations performance will result in a better way
+By clearly knowing what values or calculations to be done and entering them accurately leading to operations performance will result in a better way.